Kongsberg Spacetec: History

 In 2002, ownership and operations of the facility were consolidated and taken over by the newly created Kongsberg Satellite Services.
 Lockheed Martin was no longer interested in owning a share of the facility, and sold their shares.
 NSC and Kongsberg merged their interests in the new company, which also took over Tromsø Satellite Station.
 By 2004, six antennas, between 9 and 13 m in diameter, had been installed.
-In April 2005, the company was for the first time in its history forced to lay off employees.
-The company cited a combination of reduced activity in ESA, a delay in the Meteosat program and a reduction in discounted wage taxes.
-Nine people were laid off.
-Following this, there surfaced that there periodically had been poor cooperation between Spacetec and KSAT, as the latter had been in a period with rapid growth without the other following suit.
 Spacetec had its break-through with NASA in September 2006, when it signed an agreement to deliver twenty-two ground stations to Goddard Space Flight Center in a contract worth NOK 19 million.

-Spacetec signed its first contract with a Russian organization in April 2007, when a contract for a ground station for Meteosat was signed with Hydrometeorological Centre of Russia with options for a further two stations.
 Tromsø Centre for Remote Technology was established in February 2008 as a cooperation between Spacetec, KSAT, UiT and the Northern Research Institute.
 The goal of the project was to create closer ties between research and commercial activity within satellite communication technology.

 Supplier of the framework for the portal BarentsWatch.
 The agreement was signed in September 2011.

+In 2024, Kongsberg secured contracts with the Norwegian Intelligence Service for maritime surveillance satellites, as well as with NASA.